-An international storytelling legend, a Facebook App master strategist, an inspirational pro football player/medical doctor and an award-winning Google design leader are among the first to be announced for what is already shaping up to be a dynamic and diverse speaker roster at C2 Montréal 2020 (May 27-29).
+An international storytelling legend, a Facebook App master strategist and an inspirational pro football player/medical doctor are among the first to be announced for what is already shaping up to be a dynamic and diverse speaker roster at C2 Montréal 2020 (May 27-29).

 Without further ado, here are the first (of many) global trailblazers, business innovators, social game changers and world-class experts who will share their ideas and experiences at this exciting ninth edition of C2…

 Margaret Atwood has long been a literary titan, but with her 1985 novel The Handmaid’s Tale adapted into an 11-time Emmy Award-winning television series, and its sequel, the recently released The Testaments, shortlisted for the 2019 Booker Prize, her sharp eye is more crucial — and prescient — than ever.
 She is the winner of many international literary awards, including the prestigious Booker Prize, Arthur C. Clarke Award and Governor General’s Award, and her work has been published in more than 40 languages.